 If you Refused to give a breath sample or Registered a .015 or greater, South Carolina’s Implied Consent law requires that your license be suspended.
 The officer will take your license at the jail.

-Crangle Law Firm LLC can help get your license back, after arrest: usually in 1-week.
+Crangle Law Firm LLC can help get your license back within 1-week of your arrest.
 We file for a Contested Case Hearing (CCH) with the Department of Motor Vehicle Hearings.
 Your Contested Case Hearing is within 2-3 months of your arrest.
-While you wait for your CCH, we will help you obtain a Temporary Alcohol License that will permit you to drive unrestricted within the South Carolina.
+While you wait for your CCH, we will help you obtain a Temporary Alcohol License that will permit you to drive unrestricted within South Carolina.
 If we win your CCH, you are back on your regular DL.

 Please remember, that this is a civil suspension that is separate from a CRIMINAL conviction for DUI/DUAC.
 These suspensions are independent: you can win the CCH, lose the DUI.
 You can lose the CCH, win the DUI.
 You can lose both and win both.